 “Amnesia?
 Aww, baby… You’re sure you don’t remember me?”

 She looked genuinely disturbed.

 “It’s me, Chichi.
 Chisom.
-Half Nigerian, half crazy South African from Durban.
-Beyonce once in a while and Hilary Swank when we needed to kick guys in their asses?
+Half-Nigerian, half-crazy South African from Durban.
+Beyoncé once in a while and Hilary Swank when we needed to kick guys in their asses?
 Remember?”

 Lexus shook her head.